Many-body spectral transitions through the lens of the variable-range SYK2 model: Supplementary material

 where we chose a basis for the fluctuation $\delta \sigma_n$ that already diagonalizes the matrix $A$, so that the the quadratic action reads

 A convenient way for performing the integral over $\delta \sigma_n^k$ is to expand it on the Pauli matrix basis,

 where $\sigma_4 = 1$.
 In these new coordinates

 Due to the form of the saddle point solution \eqref{eq:saddle_solution_new-conventions}, it is convenient to split the calculation in two pieces, depending on weather $x_n \gtrless 2$.
 For $x_n<2$ it is possible to explicitly notice that we have zero modes corresponding and $k=0$, which are due to the fact that $\lambda_0= 1$ and $\tilde\sigma_n^{LL}\tilde\sigma_n^{RR}=-1$.
 A naive integration of \eqref{eq:delta_I_vacuum} over $y^0_{1,2}$ would therefore lead to a divergent result, since the variables seem to run over the real axis.
-However, these zero-modes are generated by the degeneracy of the symmetry broke saddle-point solution, which means that $y^0_{1,2}$ can only explore the null directions, which, as discussed in \cite{kamenev_mezard1999}, are restricted to the saddle point manifold SU(2)$/\text{U(1)}$.
+However, these zero-modes are generated by the degeneracy of the symmetry broke saddle-point solution, which means that , as discussed in \cite{kamenev_mezard1999}, $y^0_{1,2}(\theta,\phi)$ can only explore the vacuum manifold SU(2)$/\text{U(1)}$ which is parameterized by the coordinate $\theta,\phi$.
 This means that the integral over the Goldstone modes just contributes as the vacuum-manifold volume:

 Let us now break down this expression.
-The vacuum manifold is given by a the coset space SU$(2)/$U$(1)$, which is a two-dimensional sphere.
+The vacuum manifold is given by the coset space SU$(2)/$U$(1)$, which is a two-dimensional sphere.
 The volume of a two-dimensional sphere with radius $r$ is given by $4 \pi r^2$, so, we just need to understand what is $r$ in our case.
 First of all, we point out that by rotating the fluctuations in such a way that $\delta \sigma_i$ diagonalizes $A$, we are going into the real basis defined in \eqref{eq:real_fourier}.
 The eigenvector corresponding to $\lambda_0=1$ is

 On the saddle point solution, we have that $ \sigma^i_n = \tilde{\sigma}_n$, which means $\sigma_n^0 = \sqrt{N} \tilde\sigma_n$.
 Now, the radius of the vacuum manifold is given by the coefficient of the symmetry-breaking part of the saddle solution, which is the one proportional to $\sigma_3$ in Eq.~\eqref{eq:saddle_solution_new-conventions}, so that we have $r = \sqrt{ N (1-x_n^2/4)}$, where we already include the $\sqrt{N}$ dependence discussed before.
 This exactly reproduces the result in Eq.~\eqref{eq:0_volume}